Anwesend-TUI/DRLND-collaboration-competition/Report.md

 ### Design of the networks
 The introduction of batch-normalization for the first layer of the actor as well as the critic network lead to a more steady training without increasing the training time to much.
-In my opinion the task should not be that complex for the ddn model, so I chose smaller sized networks with 128 hidden units in the first layer and 64 in the second, which seemed to to pretty good.
+In my opinion the task should not be that complex for the ddn model, so I chose smaller sized networks with 128 hidden units in the first layer and 64 in the second, which seemed to be pretty good.

 ## Parameters
 ```BUFFER_SIZE = int(1e6)  # replay buffer size